- Attending a recording of Gustavo Dudamel conducting the Simón Bolívar Orchestra in Beethoven's 3rd Symphony.

 - Up in Coro, we were invited to hear a concert for orchestra and four soloist singers.
 Each soloist was a couple years younger than the previous.
 So by the time this little girl (about 9 years old) came on the stage, we just about fell over when she opened her mouth to sing.
 The next Miss Venezuela, anyone?

 - Also in Coro, some of the Fellows wandered over to a rehearsal for the all Ave Maria program.
 Stephanie, Ben, Aisha, and I joined the chorus, while Alysia sang the solo.

-El Sistema and Special Needs blog and scroll down to the end.)
+(For the dress rehearsal of this piece with the White Hands choir, visit the El Sistema and Special Needs blog and scroll down to the end.)

 - During our final week, in Caracas, we had a chance to watch Southbank Centre's Marshall Marcus rehearse members of The Teresa Carreño Youth Orchestra in a Baroque program (unfortunately I didn't get footage of this, but believe me, it was very cool.)
 And another gem: hearing a beautiful performance of Mozart's Requiem, with the Symphonic Youth Choir Simón Bolívar and the Caracas Youth Symphony, led by Robert Göstl.